 - Next, using a wire stripper, remove 1/2 inch of insulation from each of the 3 wires.
 Twist the strands so that you will have a rope-like thread that is much more stronger than strands that have not been twisted.

 - Try your best not to damage the brass pins when you draw them from their housing.
 Your main aim is to avoid trimming them.

 - The color codes and link and be sure to link each cable correctly.
 The hot wire is black and should be connected to the screw that is brass-colored.
 The white neutral wire should be placed where the silver-colored screw is.
 The ground wire is bare green and should be connected to the green-colored screw.
 If there is no green screw then connect the ground wire to the U-shaped pin.

 - Tighten up the small straps that are located on the cord's cover jacket at the top.
 Be sure to secure the wires that inside the 30 amp RV plug.
 Do not forget this step.

 Can I Plug My 30-Amp RV Cord into a 50-Amp Power Pedestal?

 Yes!
 You can plug your 30-Amp RV Cord into a 50-Amp Power Pedestal.
 Some people worry that the extra power that is supplied by a 50-amp outlet will fry their Recreational Vehicle's electrical system.
 But, that isn't true.
 You can plug a 30-amp RV cable directly into a 50-amp power outlet, such as a power outlet or pedestal at any campground that offers them.
-This is accomplished by using the correct adapter.
-Use the female end of the adapter to plug into your Recreational Vehicle cord, and you should plug the male end into the power pedestal
+This is accomplished by using the correct 30 amp to 50 amp adapter.
+Use the female end of the adapter to plug into your Recreational Vehicle cord, and you should plug the male end into the 50 amp rv receptacle.

 Can I Plug My 50-Amp RV Cord into a 30-Amp Power Pedestal?